rbtylee/tutorial-jsonc/tutorial/parsing.md

 In our last section, we noted the function _*json_object_object_get(obj, key)*_ is depreciated and gcc will throw some ugly warnings for each usage of this function when compiling the function.
 There are two reasons I covered this function first instead of using the function intended to replace it.

-1. Usage of this function still occurs in current production code and it is best to be familar with it
+1. Usage of this function still occurs in current production code and it is best to be familiar with it

 2. I find using this function slightly more convenient than using the newer non-depreciated function.

-But with depreciated functions it is best to not use them.
+But with depreciated functions, it is best to not use them.
 Future updates may break your code or your code may not work as expected.
 Plus tons of compiler warns do not look very professional.

 The function we should be using is: